It took a few visits before we finally decided to bring you this well-kept secret and list of unique experiences in Costa da Morte.

 Between the coastal towns of Carnota and Malpica, and directly exposed to the Atlantic Ocean, the shore of Costa da Morte gets its name after the many shipwrecks along its betraying jagged shore.
 Unfortunately, earlier this century, it was also famous for the colossal oil spill from the Prestige that dyed black all that coast, spreading throughout the North of the Iberian peninsula all the way to France.

 But there’s much more to this region than the origin of its name.
-As sheer and inhospitable as it gets, Costa da Morte is also one of the most alluring places within the country.
-Full of unique traditions, helpful inhabitants and uncountable picture-perfect spots.
+As sheer and inhospitable as it gets, Costa da Morte is also one of the most alluring places within the country and a Galicia must see place.
+Full of unique traditions, helpful inhabitants, and uncountable picture-perfect spots.

 - 1. Start your day on the right foot in front of Lires estuary.